 I was thinking we’d make geodes like I’d seen several places on Pinterest.
 Liam had a different idea.
 As soon as I got out the pipe cleaners, he shaped his into the first letter of his name.
 Why not!
 So the girls made geode shapes, and Liam and I tried out letters.

 The results were worth the wait and the fuss.

 We loved our borax crystal letters so much that we made more and more over the next several days.
 We learned that you don’t need food coloring if you use a brightly colored pipe cleaner.
+This is similar to the method used to grow rainbow crystals.
 We also learned that it’s important to make sure there’s plenty of solution surrounding the letter.
 We had to pry several off the bottom with a fork.
 Letters that didn’t have enough water above them in the solution were sparse near the top.

 The kids love their letters, and I liked that we could also sneak in some learning.

 The Science Behind Borax Crystal Creations